joaopmarques/cinematic-mode/README.md

 ```

 ## Why?
-Because some websites just don't know how to respect your eyeballs and instead pepper you with ginourmous fucking banners.
+Because some websites just don't know how to respect your eyeballs and instead pepper you with ginormous fucking banners.